-It’s been said before.
-An ERP is a big system.
-Oftentimes with new or different controls from what your staff are used to.
-This means that it can take a while to get used to it.
+It’s been said before: An ERP is a big system and oftentimes with new or different controls from what your staff are used to.
+This means that it can take a while to get used to the ERP.
 But it also means that your staff need to be pushed to use it more so they can get accustomed to it sooner.

 User adoption is achieved with two solutions: management buy-in and user training.
 Be sure that your ERP vendor has a great implementation team, user training, support documentation, and customer service.